jiseonmin/TPC_evolution_SLiM/docs/workflow.md

 ```bash
   sbatch 02_run_simulations/example_job_array.sh
 ```
-You will have to modify the bash script based on your user name, partition you want to use and have access to, etc. See how to modify lines starting with `#SBATCH` from [NURC's documentation](https://rc-docs.northeastern.edu/en/latest/runningjobs/slurmarray.html) or other similar websites from your institution.
+You will have to modify the bash script based on your user name, partition you want to use and have access to, etc. See how to modify lines starting with `#SBATCH` from [NURC's documentation](https://rc-docs.northeastern.edu/en/latest/runningjobs/slurmarray.html) or a similar website from your institution.
 In addition, change
 ```
 CSV_FILE="/home/j.min/TPC_evolution_SLiM/scripts/01_prepare_input_parameters/gaussian_params.csv"
 ```